Hyun3246/hyun3246.github.io/_posts/2025-02-19-[SQL First Step] 28. Index Structure.md

 However, it is difficult to always sort the index. <span style="color:#F5F5F7">Binary tree</span> solves the problem.
 Index is usually stored in binary tree structure.

-In binary tree, storing and searching value startes at the root node.
+In binary tree, storing and searching value starts at the root node.
 Basic rule is very simple.
 Go left side if the value is smaller than the node.
 Go right in the other case.

 For more information, see [here](https://hyun3246.github.io/computer%20science/MIT-%ED%8C%8C%EC%9D%B4%EC%8D%AC%EC%9D%84-%EC%9D%B4%EC%9A%A9%ED%95%9C-%EC%95%8C%EA%B3%A0%EB%A6%AC%EC%A6%98%EC%9D%98-%EC%9D%B4%ED%95%B4-5.-%EC%9D%BC%EC%A0%95-%EC%98%88%EC%95%BD%EA%B3%BC-%EC%9D%B4%EC%A7%84-%ED%83%90%EC%83%89-%ED%8A%B8%EB%A6%AC/).